md-riaz/BazarTrack-API/README.md

 ### CORS configuration

-Set an environment variable called `CORS_ORIGIN` with the URL allowed to access the API.
+Set an environment variable called `ALLOWED_ORIGIN` with the URL allowed to access the API.
 When defined, `index.php` will include an `Access-Control-Allow-Origin` header for that origin.